Analysis: Sanders’ path has echoes of Trump’s 2016 campaign

 Warren’s rationale for staying in the race hinges on her strong debate performance last week, which re-energized her campaign and, crucially, her fundraising.
 But her campaign advisers have not publicly identified which states they believe they can win in the next round of voting.

-Then there’s Buttigieg, the 38-year-old former mayor of South Bend, Indiana.
-He’s gotten the closest to topping Sanders in the early contests, virtually tying him in Iowa and finishing less than two percentage points behind in New Hampshire.
+Then there’s Buttigieg, the 38-year-old former mayor of South Bend, Indiana, who was third in Nevada.
+He’s gotten the closest to topping Sanders in the early contests, virtually tying him in Iowa and finishing less than 2 percentage points behind in New Hampshire.

 Those results, Buttigieg argued on Saturday, prove he is best to take on Sanders down the stretch.
 He also hardened his criticism of Sanders, urging voters to “take a sober look at the consequences” of making him the party’s nominee.

-But the outcome in Nevada, where Buttigieg was in third place with votes still being counted, raises questions about his viability in the more diverse states that are up next on the primary calendar.
+But the outcome in Nevada raises questions about his viability in the more diverse states that are up next on the primary calendar.
 He’s struggling in particular with black voters, according to public polling.

-Sanders, for his part, is relishing both his front-runner status and the anxiousness it’s creating among his more moderate rivals.
+Sanders is relishing both his front-runner status and the anxiousness it’s creating among his more moderate rivals.

 Like Trump, he’s been unafraid to challenge his own party’s traditional assumptions about what it takes to win both the primary and the general election.